benschw/go-playground/dockit/README.md

 This will start up the `WebApp` service (bringing `Hipache` up too as it is a dependency) and register the private ip:port of the `WebApp` container with Hipache (see `webapp-ex/start.sh`) under the name `webapp.local`.

-add `127.0.0.1  webapp.local` to your `/etc/hosts` file and the example webapp should be available on port 80.
+add `127.0.0.1  webapp.local` to your `/etc/hosts` file and the example webapp should be available on at [http://webapp.local](http://webapp.local)

 #### Stop the example